julienblitte/3dclipboard-actions/Readme.md

 # Legal warning
 All rights remains the property of their respective authors.

-As the scripts were found on a public forum dedicated to code sharing, we can conclude that at least allowed rigths were:
+As the scripts were found on a public forum dedicated to code sharing, we can conclude that at least is it allowed to:
-- copying and sharing are allowed,
+- copyi and share script,
-- and the private usage of the script is allowed,
+- use for private usage,
-- and studying the sourcecode is allowed (as the sourcecode comes with the script itself).
+- study the sourcecode (as the sourcecode comes with the script itself).